Dune (novel): Plot

-Leto, Jessica, and Paul travel with their household to occupy Arrakeen, the capital on Arrakis formerly held by House Harkonnen.
-Leto learns of the dangers involved in harvesting the spice, which is protected by giant sandworms, and negotiates with the planet's native Fremen people, seeing them as a valuable ally rather than foes.
+Paul and his parents travel with their household to occupy Arrakeen, the capital on Arrakis.
+Leto learns of the dangers involved in harvesting the spice, which is protected by giant sandworms, and seeks to negotiate with the planet's indigenous Fremen people, seeing them as a valuable ally rather than foes.
 Soon after the Atreides' arrival, Harkonnen forces attack, joined by the Emperor's ferocious Sardaukar troops in disguise.
 Leto is betrayed by his personal physician, the Suk doctor Wellington Yueh, who delivers a drugged Leto to the Baron Vladimir Harkonnen and his twisted Mentat, Piter De Vries.

-Yueh, however, arranges for Jessica and Paul to escape into the desert, where they are presumed dead by the Harkonnens.
-Yueh replaces one of Leto's teeth with a poison gas capsule, hoping Leto can kill the Baron during their encounter.
-The Baron narrowly avoids the gas due to his shield, which instead kills Leto, De Vries, and others.
-The Baron forces Hawat to take over De Vries' position by dosing him with a long-lasting, fatal poison and threatening to withhold the regular antidote doses unless he obeys.
-While he follows the Baron's orders, Hawat works secretly to undermine the Harkonnens.
+Yueh, who delivered Leto under duress, arranges for Jessica and Paul to escape into the desert.
+Duncan is killed helping them flee, and they are subsequently presumed dead in a sandstorm by the Harkonnens.
+Yueh replaces one of Leto's teeth with a poison gas capsule, hoping Leto can kill Baron Harkonnen during their encounter.
+Piter kills Yueh, and the Baron narrowly avoids the gas (due to his defensive shield), which kills Leto, Piter, and the others in the room.
+The Baron forces Thufir to take over Piter's position by dosing him with a long-lasting, fatal poison and threatening to withhold the regular antidote doses.
+While he follows the Baron's orders, Thufir works secretly to undermine the Harkonnens.

-After fleeing into the desert, Paul realizes he has significant powers as a result of the Bene Gesserit breeding scheme, inadvertently caused by Jessica bearing a son and his exposure to high concentrations of spice.
-In visions, he foresees futures in which he lives among the planet's native Fremen, and is also informed of the addictive qualities of the spice.
-It is revealed Jessica is the daughter of Baron Harkonnen, a secret kept from her by the Bene Gesserit.
-After being captured by Fremen, Paul and Jessica are accepted into the Fremen community of Sietch Tabr, and teach them the Bene Gesserit fighting technique known as the "weirding way".
-Paul proves his manhood by killing a Fremen named Jamis in a ritualistic crysknife fight and chooses the Fremen name Muad'Dib, while Jessica opts to undergo a ritual to become a Reverend Mother by drinking the poisonous Water of Life.
-Pregnant with Leto's daughter, she inadvertently causes the unborn child, Alia, to become infused with the same powers in the womb.
-Paul takes a Fremen lover, Chani, and has a son with her, Leto II.
+Having fled into the desert, Paul is exposed to high concentrations of spice and has visions through which he realizes he has significant powers (as a result of the Bene Gesserit breeding scheme).
+He foresees potential futures in which he lives among the Fremen before leading them on a holy war across the known universe.
+Paul reveals that Jessica's father is Baron Harkonnen, a secret kept from her by the Bene Gesserit.

+Paul and Jessica traverse the desert in search of Fremen people.
+After being captured by a Fremen band, Paul and Jessica agree to teach the Fremen the Bene Gesserit fighting technique known to the Fremen as the "weirding way" and are accepted into the community of Sietch Tabr.
+Paul proves his manhood by killing a Fremen man named Jamis in a ritualistic crysknife fight and chooses the Fremen name Muad'Dib, while Jessica opts to undergo a ritual to become a Reverend Mother by drinking and neutralizing the poisonous Water of Life.
+Pregnant with Leto's daughter, she inadvertently causes her unborn daughter Alia to become infused with the same powers in the womb.
+Paul takes a Fremen lover, Chani, who bears him a son he names Leto.